What's Wrong with Worthiness? And Other Framing Dilemmas...

 In a comprehensive Strategic Frame Analysis of human services, researchers at the FrameWorks Institute have explored this and other challenges and have developed framing strategies to address them.
 This investigation was sponsored by the National Human Services Assembly and was designed to figure out how, after a decade of deep cuts, the field could rebuild support for its work.
 With generous support from the Kresge and the Annie E. Casey Foundations, this work has led to the development of the Building Well-Being Narrative.

 This narrative offers clear recommendations for how to talk about human services, prescribing specific values that establish why human services matter to society and explanatory tools such as metaphors and examples to help people understand how the sector works and build public support—and political will.
 The analysis of frames to avoid, and what to leave unsaid, is a vital component of this project and a key strategic tool for communicators.

-The sector has begun to embrace this narrative.
-In the six months since its release, this strategy has shaped the announcements of major policy initiatives and popped up in major newspaper opinion pages.
-It’s this steady drip, drip, drip of messaging that allows this way of thinking to permeate public consciousness.
+The sector has begun to embrace this narrative more and more.
+Since its release, this strategy has shaped the announcements of major policy initiatives and popped up in major newspaper opinion pages.
+It's this steady drip, drip, drip of messaging that allows this way of thinking to permeate public consciousness.